edswafford/RacingSimFFBTuner/docs/Architecture/Racing Simulator Force Feedback Architecture.md

 All value objects are generic and simulator-agnostic, following TDD principles with comprehensive validation and testing.

-#### Interfaces (Gateways / Ports)

 [Interfaces](Domain/Interfaces/Interfaces.md)

-*Capability:* Defines contracts for telemetry input, hardware output, configuration, and logging.

 Interfaces (also called Ports in Hexagonal Architecture) define the contracts that external systems must satisfy.
 These are implemented by adapters in the Infrastructure Layer.

 Key interfaces include:

 - **ISimulatorTelemetryGateway** – Contract for reading telemetry from simulators
 - **IForceFeedbackPort** – Contract for sending FFB commands to hardware
 - **IConfigurationRepository** – Contract for persisting and retrieving configuration
 - **ILoggingService** – Contract for logging events

-#### Domain Services

 [Domain Services](Domain/DomainServices/DomainServices.md)

-*Capability:* Encapsulates complex business logic that does not belong to a single entity.

 Domain Services contain business logic that doesn't naturally fit within a single entity or value object.
 They operate on domain objects and enforce business rules.

 Key services include:

 - **Force Feedback Calculation Service** – Calculates force feedback vectors from telemetry
 - **Telemetry Processing Service** – Processes raw telemetry data

-#### Connection Management Service

 [Connection Management Service](Domain/ConnectionManagementService/ConnectionManagementService.md)

-*Capability:* Coordinates detection and management of simulator connections.

 This service manages the complex process of detecting running simulators and establishing connections to their telemetry streams.